Ph.D. in Performance Studies

 The Graduate Group admissions committee seeks applicants with qualities that will enable them to succeed in an intensive interdisciplinary program: creativity and analytical skills, practical experience, individual initiative, and intellectual rigor.
 Priority will be given to applicants whose research interests dovetail well with current faculty resources.

-It is vital that you thoroughly read all the graduate program information provided on this website (including the FAQs) as well as the information that accompanies the online graduate application.
+It is vital that you thoroughly read all the graduate program information provided on this website (including the Admissions FAQ) as well as the information that accompanies the online graduate application.

-- Critical Writing Sample: Follow the “Performance Studies Program” link in the application menu to upload this document, 15-20 pages
+- Critical Writing Sample: Follow the “Performance Studies Program” link in the application menu to upload this document.
+15–20 pages, double spaced.

-- Resume/CV: Follow the “Supporting Materials” link in the application menu to upload your CV (Publications/Presentations & Honors/Awards may be in your CV or uploaded separately.
-(Note: a sampling of written work and a website link, also listed in this section of the application, are not required by our program.)
+- Resume/CV: Follow the “Supporting Materials” link in the application menu to upload your CV.
+Publications, presentations, and honors/awards may be included in your CV or uploaded separately.
+A sampling of written work and a website link, also listed in this section of the application, are not required by our program.

 - Three Letters of Recommendation